Kenpō

-Kenpō (拳法,けんぽう) is the name of several arts.
-The word kenpō is a Japanese translation of the Chinese word "quánfǎ".
+Kenpō (拳法,けんぽう) is the name of several martial arts.
 This term is often informally transliterated as "kempo", as a result of applying Traditional Hepburn romanization, but failing to use a macron to indicate the long vowel.
+The word Kenpō translates to "Fist Method" (as with quanfa): "ken" meaning "fist" and "po" meaning "method/law".
 The generic nature of the term combined with its widespread, cross-cultural adoption in the martial arts community has led to many divergent definitions.
-The word Kenpō translates thus: "Ken" meaning 'Fist' and "Po" meaning 'Method' or 'Law' as in 'Law of gravity', a correct interpretation of the word Kenpō would be 'Fist Method', the same meaning as 'Quanfa'.
-However, it is often misinterpreted as 'the Law of the Fist'.